-You must practically demonstrate in your everyday work that you have met the standard for cutting hair using basic techniques on both hair types.
+You must practically demonstrate in your everyday work that you have met the standard for cutting hair using basic techniques.
 The standards cover things that you must do (performance criteria), things that you must cover (range) and things that you must know (knowledge).

-Your assessor will observe your performance on at least eight occasions, two for each cutting look (fringes can be incorporated into any of the cutting looks).
+Your assessor will observe your performance on at least six occasions.
 These looks must include a one length above the shoulder and a short graduation incorporating the use of scissor over comb.
 You must do correctly all the things listed under 'What you must do' on the sign-off sheets that follow.
 Simulation is not allowed for any performance evidence within this unit.
 You must prove to your assessor that you have the necessary skills to be able to perform competently in respect of all the items in this range.